PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 rewired before structural removal.
 Its instrumentation likewise permits only the initial index refresh.

+Scalar clamp canonicalization is the first linear fusion in `passes/graph_cleanup.py`.
+It replaces the strictly guarded `Maximum(x, 0) → Minimum(..., 1)` chain with `Relu0To1`, updates the surviving operator through the index-aware input helper, and removes the obsolete producer without rebuilding edge maps.
+Singleton finite-float reading has one canonical owner in `core/model_ir_utils.py`.

 The attention module also owns the QKV Slice canonicalization pair.
 One pass replaces compatible Slice branches with Gather/Reshape views; the next replaces three compatible branches with a single Split.
 Both require fully known,